KBC Group: KBC Bank NV

 KBC Bank is the main subsidiary.
 Its first home market is Belgium, where it is one of the top three banks, with a 20-25% market share and over three million customers (counting the customers of the subsidiaries in Belgium).

 Its second home market is Central Europe, served via subsidiaries and investments in the Czech Republic (ČSOB), Slovakia (ČSOB and OTP Banka), Hungary (K&H Bank) and Bulgaria (CIBank and UBB Bank).
 In all of these countries, KBC Bank is a leading player by market share.

-It also has a substantial presence in Ireland through its subsidiary KBC Bank Ireland (formerly IIB Bank), which is a major player in both the corporate and residential mortgage markets there.
-In all, KBC Bank has established a presence in some thirty countries around the globe.
+It also had a substantial presence in Ireland through its subsidiary KBC Bank Ireland (formerly IIB Bank).
+The sale of substantially all assets of KBC Bank Ireland to Bank of Ireland was completed on 2 February 2023.
+In all, KBC Bank has established a presence in some thirty countries.

 KBC Project Finance is a subsidiary of KBC Bank, and has been an active player in the non-recourse financing of projects since the early 1990s.
 Headquartered in Dublin, it also has professionals based in London, Brussels, New York, Hong Kong, and Sydney.
 Its main business lines are Energy and Infrastructure.
 This includes financing projects in sectors such as the oil & gas industry, power, renewable energy, and Public-Private Partnership.
 It has a portfolio in excess of US$5bn, financing approximately 250 projects worldwide.

-KBC Bank also has investment banking operations in Europe, US and Asia.
-A specialist arm called KBC Financial Products operates primarily in global convertible bonds; its branch in Japan is called KBC Securities Japan, which specialises in secondary equity broking, convertible bonds, warrants, and equity derivatives.